Filmora

 A Strong Sense of Place

-The location, the setting, the weather conditions, the time the story is taking place, and many other factors help us understand character motivations.
+The location, the setting, the weather conditions, the time the story takes place, and many other factors help us understand character motivations.
 The extreme long shots help directors show a large area with many storytelling elements in one frame.

 Isolation or Grandeur